-‘Waiting at the Window’ by A. A. Milne is a twenty-six line poem that is separated into couplets, or sets of two rhyming lines.
+‘Waiting at the Window’ by A. A. Milne is a twenty-six line poem that is separated into couplets or sets of two rhyming lines.
 Milne has chosen to give this piece a simple rhyming pattern of aa bb cc, and do on, alternating end sounds as he saw fit.
 It is very straightforward, emphasizing the pleasure of sounds over a complex style of syntax.
-From the beginning of the poem it is clear that Milne is directing this piece to children.
+From the beginning of the poem, it is clear that Milne is directing this piece to children.
 A reader might also be aware that Milne is the author of the Winne-the-Pooh books also aimed at children.
 This might add to one’s preconception of what this piece will be.

 The speaker is a child who is passing time at the window.
 It is not entirely clear what this child is waiting for until the final lines when the sun appears.
-They likely began their observation of the raindrops while looking out at the storm, hoping to see it clear.
+They likely began their observation of the raindrops while looking out at the storm, hoping to see it clearly.
 Their attention was drawn to the race of “John” and “James” as an alternative for the games they could be playing outside.

 As is the case with most poetry for children, one does not have to be a child to enjoy this work.
 One of the poem’s most attractive features is the way it allows any reader to imagine a time when they too found pleasure in the simplest of natural events.
 Taking pleasure in common, usually overlooked events, is one of the main themes of this piece.
 The text also speaks to patience and imagination.

 One of the most important techniques used by Milne is that of repetition.
-It becomes especially prevalent in the second half of the poem when the speaker is narrating the rising action.
+It becomes especially prevalent in the second half of Waiting at the Window when the speaker is narrating the rising action.
 The two raindrops are headed toward the end of their race and the speaker does not have time for details.
 The lines come one after another without a pause.
 A reader can look to lines 15-20 for the best examples of this.
-Due to the rapid nature of these lines Milne is able to add pressure to a situation that has nothing riding on it.
-You can read the full poem here.
+Due to the rapid nature of these lines, Milne is able to add pressure to a situation that has nothing riding on it.
+You can read the full poem Waiting at the Window here.

 Summary of Waiting at the Window

 The poem begins with the speaker stating that there are two raindrops on their window.
 They are racing to the bottom of the glass.
-Milne’s speaker names these drops John and James and proceeds to narrate their descent.
+Milne’s speaker names these drop John and James and proceeds to narrate their descent.
 They pass and then fall behind one another, often getting caught up in debris.

-By the time the drops reach the bottom the sun is back and the child is free to leave the house.
+By the time the drops reach the bottom, the sun is back and the child is free to leave the house.